Data Centers in Detroit

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Michigan offers significant tax incentives for data centers.
-A sales and use tax exemption on qualified data center equipment directly reduces the capital expenditure required for new builds and hardware refreshes.
-This policy lowers the total cost of ownership and makes large-scale deployments more financially viable.
+Tax Advantage For Data Centers: Michigan offers significant tax advantages that lower the total cost of ownership for data center operators and customers.
+A sales and use tax exemption on qualified data center equipment directly reduces capital expenditures for new deployments and hardware refreshes.

 Natural Disaster Risk

-Detroit has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100, as of September 2025.
-This minimizes the threat of environmental disruptions to data center operations.
-The primary hazards are weather-related and manageable with standard infrastructure designs.
-Key risks include tornadoes, severe winter weather, ice storms, and strong winds.
-The region has minimal exposure to seismic activity, hurricanes, or widespread wildfires.
+Detroit has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32, as of September 2025.
+This score places it among the safest metropolitan areas in the United States for critical infrastructure hosting.
+The primary environmental risks are atmospheric, including tornadoes, strong winds, hail, winter weather, and heat or cold waves.
+The region has minimal exposure to seismic, wildfire, or hurricane-related events.